ICAEW.com works better with JavaScript enabled.

 EBTs and ESOPs

-The reporting entity will typically make payments to the trust, or guarantee borrowing made by the trust, and the trust will use its assets to pay the entity’s employees for services provided to the entity.
+The reporting entity will typically make payments to the Trust, or guarantee borrowing made by the Trust, and the Trust will use its assets to pay the entity’s employees for services provided to the entity.

 The requirements of paragraphs 9.33 to 9.37 of FRS 102 effectively require an entity to ‘consolidate’ an employee benefit trust (EBT) or employee share option trust (ESOP) into its financial statements.
-This is because the entity (the sponsor) has effective control over the trust (the intermediary).
+This is because the entity (the sponsor) has effective control over the Trust (the intermediary).

 Accordingly, the assets and liabilities of the intermediary will be accounted for by the sponsoring entity as an extension of its own business and recognised in its own individual financial statements.
 Usually this remains unchanged until the assets in question vest unconditionally with the beneficiaries, in this case the employees.

-Therefore, if the trust purchases the shares of the sponsoring entity the result is similar to if the entity had simply undertaken a Purchase of Own Shares and held the shares as treasury shares rather than cancelling them.
+Therefore, if the Trust purchases the shares of the sponsoring entity the result is similar to if the entity had simply undertaken a Purchase of Own Shares and held the shares as treasury shares rather than cancelling them.

 The consideration paid for the equity instruments of the sponsoring entity shall simply be deducted from equity (shares held in trust).

-Dr Equity (amount paid)
+Dr Equity (amount received from Trust)

 When the shares vest with, and are purchased by employees (usually for a different price):

-Dr Cash (amount paid)
+Dr Cash (amount received from employees)

-Cr Equity (amount paid)
+Cr Equity (amount received from employees)

 These transactions should be recorded separately in the statement of changes in equity (SOCIE).